-Note 8 - Lease Arrangements
+Note 8 - Leases

-A. Lessee Arrangements - The College has a lease agreement for a right-to-use a postage machine.
-The lease expires on December 30, 2025, and has a renewal option.
-The lease liability and right-to-use leased asset are recorded at the present value of payments expected to be made during the lease term, plus any upfront payments and ancillary charges paid to place the underlying right-to-use asset into service.
-The expected payments are discounted using the College's estimated incremental borrowing rate.
+A. Lessee Arrangements - The College has lease agreements for the right to use equipment from external parties.
+The leases expire at various dates, and some have renewal options.
+Lease liabilities and right-to-use leased assets are recorded at the present value of payments expected to be made during the lease term, plus any upfront payments and ancillary charges paid to place the underlying right-to-use asset into service.
+The expected payments are discounted using the interest rate stated per the lease contract, or the College's estimated incremental borrowing rate if there is no stated contractual interest rate.
 During the year the College did not recognize any variable payment amounts.

-The College's lessee arrangement at June 30, 2023, is summarized below (excluding short-term leases):
+The College's lessee arrangements at June 30, 2023, are summarized below (excluding short-term leases):

-Number of Lease Lease Liability Current Classification: Contracts June 30, 2023 Portion Lease Term Interest Rate Lessee: Right-to-Use Leased Machinery and Equipment 1 \$ 9,238.92 \$ 3,497.72 2.5 years 7.25%
+Classification: Number of Lease Contracts Lease Liabilities June 30, 2023 Current Portion Lease Terms Interest Rate Lessee: Right-to-Use Leased Machinery and Equipment 2 \$ 46,127.65 \$ 33,186.65 1 - 4 years 6.41%

-B. Annual Requirements - The annual requirements to pay principal and interest on the lease at June 30, 2023, are as follows:
+B. Annual Requirements - The annual requirements to pay principal and interest on leases at June 30, 2023, are as follows: